lm-sec/offensive-awx/README.md

 ### Lateral movement

 Using this, we can also hijack the `ssh-agent` to connect to a host we would normally not be able to interact with through AWX.
-This does depends on a reuse of credentials (SSH key or password) to be exploitable, but it happens often in larger environments.
+This does depends on a reuse of credentials (SSH key or password) to be exploitable.

 Assuming we have an inventory containing only `host-1`, and we do not have the rights to modify it.
 There is a second host called `host-2` to which we want to connect, but we have no way to through AWX.

 Here is an example that leverages this technique to pivot on `host-2` :